sdondley/ClimateChangeChat/Climate-Change.md

     * This is why I started my "Climate Change Chat for Realists" project
         * [Climate Change Chat for Realists](https://www.youtube.com/channel/UCV8Zw3AmSS6F8kBgxW7Ql9A)
 * I'm also the guy behind the [Tony Heller Exposed blog](https://tonyhellerakastevengoddard.com)
+    * It's a parody site of a famous climate change denier
     * Had a lot of fun with it
     * Don't maintain it anymore